sasabeghiu/haarlem-festival/README.md

 You can either use the provided test accounts or create your own account.
-You can not create an account with the role admin or employee, only user.
+You can not create an account with the role admin or employee, only customer.

 NOTE: You should provide an existing email.
 ```